prestonrl/d-n-d/content/Things/fire rune stone.md

-Small grey rune stones with a fire symbol etched on them
+Small grey rune stones with a fire symbol etched on them in draconic

 Act like laser sensors and blast fire when touched or walked near